aleshaleksey/fansys23/08-spell-list.md

 **Limitation**: If a water sprite does not end its turn in contact with a body of water, wet ground, rain, mist or other source of water it returns to whence it came and the spell ends.

-**Upcast**: For every MP dice added above 2 (12MP dice for global), the sprite gains two levels.
+**Upcast**: For every MP dice added above 2 (2MP dice above 4 for global), the sprite gains two levels.

-**Global**: The sprite is bound by a longer contract (an extra day for every 8MP above 8) and the spell does not require concentration.
+**Global**: The sprite is bound by a longer contract (an extra day for every 2MP dice above 4) and the spell does not require concentration.
 For every day of the contract the material component must be paid anew.

 ___
 ### Summon Wind Sprite